CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/strings/how-to-create-a-string-from-an-array-of-char-values.md

 ---
-title: 'Procédure : Créer une chaîne à partir d’un tableau de valeurs Char (Visual Basic)' ms.date: 07/20/2015
+title: "Comment : créer une chaîne à partir d'un tableau de valeurs Char" ms.date: 07/20/2015
 helpviewer_keywords:
 - examples [Visual Basic], arrays
 - examples [Visual Basic], Char data type ms.assetid: 69f94e85-d57c-4ccc-a62a-426e829f5c5e
-ms.openlocfilehash: 1f72cb86ffa38dc929062fab2f5592a781f2de27
+ms.openlocfilehash: 03138a851afc55f735cc66edeb345817428a0452
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "62054053"
+ms.locfileid: "74344384"
 ---
-# <a name="how-to-create-a-string-from-an-array-of-char-values-visual-basic"></a>Procédure : Créer une chaîne à partir d’un tableau de valeurs Char (Visual Basic)
+# <a name="how-to-create-a-string-from-an-array-of-char-values-visual-basic"></a>Comment : créer une chaîne à partir d'un tableau de valeurs Char (Visual Basic)
-Cet exemple crée la chaîne « abcd » à partir de différents caractères.
+This example creates the string "abcd" from individual characters.

 ## <a name="example"></a>Exemple
  [!code-vb[VbVbalrStrings#61](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrStrings/VB/Class2.vb#61)]

 ## <a name="compiling-the-code"></a>Compilation du code
- Cette méthode n’a aucune exigence particulière.
+ This method has no special requirements.

- La syntaxe `"a"c`, où un seul `c` suit un caractère unique entre guillemets, est utilisé pour créer un caractère littéral.
+ The syntax `"a"c`, where a single `c` follows a single character in quotation marks, is used to create a character literal.

 ## <a name="robust-programming"></a>Programmation fiable
- Les caractères null (équivalent à `Chr(0)`) dans la chaîne de produire des résultats inattendus lors de l’utilisation de la chaîne.
-Le caractère null sera inclus dans la chaîne, mais pas les caractères qui suivent le caractère null seront affichera dans certaines situations.
+ Null characters (equivalent to `Chr(0)`) in the string lead to unexpected results when using the string.
+The null character will be included with the string, but characters following the null character will not be displayed in some situations.

 ## <a name="see-also"></a>Voir aussi